Khan/Prototope/layer.md

 </li>
 <li class="method">
     <h4>public func containsGlobalPoint(point: Point) -> Bool</h4>
+    <p>Is a point in <code>Layer.root</code>'s coordinate space enclosed by this Layer?
 </li>
 <li class="method">
     <h4>public func convertGlobalPointToLocalPoint(globalPoint: Point) -> Point</h4>
+    <p>Returns a point in the Layer's coordinate space (i.e. if you have somehow captured a touch event in <code>Layer.root</code> but you want to know where in your layer that is)
 </li>
 <li class="method">
     <h4>public func convertLocalPointToGlobalPoint(localPoint: Point) -> Point</h4>
+    <p>Returns a point from your special layer in the coordinate space of <code>Layer.root</code>
 </li>
 </ul>